Arduino's LiquidCrystal Library with SPI Author: Juan Hernandez (juanh0238)

 Download here: LiquidCrystal.zip

-this version works on arduino 1.0 and the older versions
+this version works on arduino 1.0 and the newer versions

 Download here: LiquidCrystal_1.zip